Germany's Scholz, India's Modi meet in New Delhi – DW – 10/25/2024

 Germany's Scholz, India's Modi meet in New DelhiOctober 25, 2024

-German Chancellor Olaf Scholz and Indian Prime Minister Narendra Modi are set to co-chair the 7th edition of Intergovernmental Consultations (IGC) between India and Germany on Friday.
+German Chancellor Olaf Scholz and Indian Prime Minister Narendra Modi are co-chairing the 7th edition of Intergovernmental Consultations (IGC) between India and Germany in New Delhi on Friday.

 Scholz met Modi on Friday morning at the Indian Prime Minister's official residence.